Check out these three ways to make small thoughts into big ideas!

 But where does that leave the rest of us?
 What about those of us who aren’t ready to quit our jobs, triple-mortgage the house, and create a start-up?
 Are we just supposed to sit and wait for the innovation monster to nibble away at the economy until none of the rest of us have jobs left (see Player Piano, by Kurt Vonnegut)?

 Actually, I think there’s plenty of room for the rest of us.
 The trick is to start small and build from there.

 Here are three practical tips for innovation in real life:

-- The innovation doesn’t have to be in the “what”, it can be in the “how”.
 Or, to put it another way, it can just be a nifty feature added to something that someone else has already invented.
 Microsoft built a smartphone in 2007 (same year as the Apple iPhone emerged), and it was a pretty powerful Windows device.
 But what happened?
 Why are so many more millions of people carrying Apple phones?
 The iTunes store, that’s why.
 Apple opened the gates to let other people create things for the device.
 Now, people could have done the same thing for the Microsoft phone; it wasn’t a closed platform.
 But there was no App Store.
 The app market was killer innovation.
 That also takes us back to the quote from one of our speakers.
-“If it’s not marketable, it’s not innovation”.
+“If it’s not marketable, it’s not innovation.”
 Well, maybe or maybe not – but maybe you don’t always know what people will use something for when you sell it.
 Didn’t Steve Jobs say that he didn’t know what people were going to use the iPad for?
 If you just went on what an iPad did out of the box, you might have said it wasn’t very useful.
 But Apple gave us a blank slate, and people found millions of uses for it.